cosmos/interchain-security/.github/PULL_REQUEST_TEMPLATE.md

 ## New behavior tests

 If `Feature` or `Fix`, describe the new or existing tests that verify the new behavior is correct and expected.

+## Versioning Implications

+- [ ] This PR will affect [semantic versioning as defined for ICS](../CONTRIBUTING.md#semantic-versioning)

+If the above box is checked, which version should be bumped?

+- [ ] `MAJOR`: Consensus breaking changes to both the provider and consumers(s), including updates/breaking changes to IBC communication between provider and consumer(s)
+- [ ] `MINOR`: Consensus breaking changes which only affect the provider, or only affect consumer(s)
+- [ ] `PATCH`: Non consensus breaking changes

+TODO: Add automation to aid in tagging based on commit format, PRs being auto generated for release branches (similar to gaia)

+## Targeting

+Please select one of the following:

+- [ ] This PR is only relevant to main
+- [ ] This PR is relevant to main, and should also be back-ported to ____ (ex: v1.0.0 and v1.1.0)
+- [ ] This PR is only relevant to ____ (ex: v1.0.0, v1.1.0, and v1.2.0)